 Students who meet minimum requirements will be contacted for an interview.

 - When do I apply?
 If you are a UTCS student, you should apply when you have about 2.5 years left before graduation, so you can start the program when you have two years left of coursework.

 - Can students in the five-year master's program participate in SFS?
 Yes, if you are in the SFS program and are admitted to the Integrated 5-Year BS/MS Program, you are eligible to request an additional year of SFS support.
 Students in the 5-year master's program may participate in SFS for up to three years (in exchange for up to three years of government employment).
-There are other changes to the program for five-year master's students, such as the number of credit hours funded, the amount of the stipend, and similar.
+Also, there are differences in the SFS program for five-year master's students, such as the number of credit hours funded, the amount of the stipend, and similar.

 - Can traditional master's students or PhD students participate?
 No, the program is only available to undergraduates and SFS program participants admitted to the Integrated 5-year BS/MS Program.

 - Am I required to work for two years if I earn my degree in less than two years?
 No, the work requirement is a one-for-one match between the time you are supported and the time you are expected to work, but you must work a minimum of one year.